What is DNS Lookup and Why Do You Need It?

 System Administrators & DevOps

-- Auditing DNS configurations for compliance and security
+- Auditing DNS configurations for compliance and DNSSEC security

 Web Developers & Designers

-- Setting up custom domains for web applications and APIs
+- Setting up custom domains for web applications, APIs, and checking HTTP headers

 Business Owners & Marketers